 • Adjusted EBITDA* for this segment was $23.0 thousand in the quarter ended September 30, 2023, a decrease of $1.9 million compared to the prior year quarter, due primarily to the revenue decrease noted above.

 • As of September 30, 2023, this segment’s order backlog was $7.0 million versus $21.1 million as of September 30, 2022.

 Commercial Jet Engines and Parts

 • This segment leases commercial jet engines and aircraft; buys, sells and trades in surplus and aftermarket commercial jet engines, engine parts, airframes, and airframe parts, avionics, and other; then delivers the related documents and logistics.

-• Revenues for this segment totaled $19.0 million for the quarter ended September 30, 2022, an increase of $4.1 million versus the previous year’s second fiscal quarter.
-The increase was primarily driven by higher component part sales across all companies within the segment in the current quarter compared to the prior year comparable quarter.
+• Revenues for this segment totaled $36.5 million for the quarter ended September 30, 2023, an increase of $17.5 million versus the previous year’s second fiscal quarter.
+The increase was primarily driven by engine sales at Contrail and higher component part sales across multiple companies within the segment in the current quarter compared to prior year comparable quarter.